209

 The investigation raises questions about transparency, administrative enforcement power, and whether Missouri’s checks-and-balances system is functioning as intended.

-Friday Mar 06, 2026
+Mar 6, 2026

-Friday Mar 06, 2026
+Mar 6, 2026

 This morning on Civic Outlaws, Samuel Trapp breaks down Missouri House Bill 3154 and Senate Bill 1407, arguing they expand ATC discretion, broaden FBI-level background checks, and sweep in small-business minority owners under a 10 percent threshold.
 He also reviews Sunshine Law responses from Representative Benny Cook’s office and the ATC, questioning closed-record claims, delay tactics, and the lack of clear public justification for expanding licensing power.
 The result is a pointed challenge to opaque bureaucracy and selective enforcement.

-Friday Feb 27, 2026
+Feb 27, 2026

-Friday Feb 27, 2026
+Feb 27, 2026

 Today’s Civic Outlaws Friday broadcast digs into a question that should make any Missourian sit up straight: when a licensing agency starts labeling itself a “police department,” acting like one, and then the legislature flirts with giving it even more discretion — what exactly are we building here?